nebula-labs-xyz/lendefi-protocol/README.md

 ## Oracle Integration

-The protocol utilizes Chainlink price feeds with multiple safeguards:
+The protocol utilizes a sophisticated oracle system with multiple safeguards:
+- Primary Chainlink price feeds with backup Uniswap V3 TWAP oracles
-- Price freshness verification
+- Price freshness verification (maximum 8-hour age)
-- Volatility monitoring for large price movements
+- Volatility monitoring for large price movements (>20%)
-- Round completion validation
+- Round completion validation for Chainlink feeds
-- Minimum price checks
+- Minimum price checks to prevent zero/negative values
+- Circuit breaker for extreme price deviations between oracles

 ## Disclaimer

 This software is provided as is with a Business Source License 1.1 without warranties of any kind.
 Some libraries included with this software are licenced under the MIT license, while others require GPL-v3.0.
 The smart contracts are labeled accordingly.

-## Important Information

-You need to hold 20_000 governance tokens to be able to run liquidations on the Lendefi Protocol.